 The quotation will be the capped price payable by GDC for the project and will only be exceeded by agreement between the parties.
 Such agreement will only be given by GDC, where cost overruns have arisen as a result of the work involved being over and above that reasonably anticipated prior to the commencement of the work.

-Where the resource costs incurred by the Contractor in performing the Services fall below the quotation, the Contractor shall invoice GDC for the actual value of the Services provided according to the charging structure described in the .
+Where the resource costs incurred by the Contractor in performing the Services fall below the quotation, the Contractor shall invoice GDC for the actual value of the Services provided according to the charging structure described in the Contract.

 The delivery of reports which satisfactorily address any points raised by GDC (including points raised on previously submitted drafts) and their acceptance by GDC will signify successful completion of the project.